adejonghm/adejonghm/README.md

 # About Me

-I'm a Computer Engineer with more than 8 years of experience in IT, a lover of web development who decided to venture into the world of containers, automation, and everything related to the DevOps culture, with which I currently work.
-I have a master's degree in Mechanical Engineering in the field of Environmental Acoustics, from the Department of Mechanical Engineering of the Polytechnic School of the University of Sao Paulo.
+I'm a Computer Engineer with over ten years of experience in IT, a lover of web development who decided to venture into the world of containers, automation, and everything related to the DevOps culture I work with nowadays.
+I have a master's degree in Mechanical Engineering, specifically, in the Environmental Acoustics area, from the Department of Mechanical Engineering of the Polytechnic School of the University of Sao Paulo.

-I'm a person who is moved by challenges and new knowledge, Cuban who currently lives in Sao Paulo, Brazil.
-In my free time, I like to share good moments with my family/friends, ride a bike and play sports.
+I am a Cuban living in Sao Paulo, Brazil, motivated by new challenges and the constant evolution of my knowledge.
+In my free time, I like to share good times with my family or friends, ride a bike and play sports.

 <br/>